simonguist/testing-fcn-for-cityscapes/README.md

 Testing fully convolutional networks for the cityscapes dataset using the caffe framework

 ## How to get started
-- Download the cityscapes dataset
+- Download the cityscapes dataset and the vgg-16-layer net
 - Modify the images in the dataset with images cut_images.py or downscale_images.py for less resource demanding training and evaluation
 - Run net_32.py to create the net
 - Modify the paths in train.txt and val.txt (first line: path to training/validation images, second line: path to annotations)